MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

 When you [troubleshoot an Azure Resource Manager workload identity service connection](troubleshoot-workload-identity.md#troubleshoot-azure-resource-manager-workload-identity-service-connections), you many need to manually configure the connection instead of using the automated tool.
 You should [try the automated approach first](../library/connect-to-azure.md#create-an-azure-resource-manager-service-connection-using-workload-identity-federation) before starting a manual configuration.

 There are two options for authentication: managed identity and using a service principal.
-The advantage of the managed identity option is that you can use it when you don't have permission to create service principals or you are using a different Azure Entra ID tenant than your Azure DevOps user.
+The advantage of the managed identity option is that you can use it when you don't have permission to create service principals or you are using a different Azure Microsoft Entra tenant than your Azure DevOps user.

 ## Workload identity with managed identity